RJWoodhead/FRC3DP/README.md

 # FRC3DP - Common First Robotics Mechanisms implemented using extensive 3D Printing

-This is part of an ongoing project I am undertaking to reimplement many of the most common FIRST Robotics mechanisms with an emphasis on using basic 3D-printed parts wherever possible.
+This is an ongoing project I am undertaking to reimplement many of the most common FIRST Robotics mechanisms with an emphasis on using basic 3D-printed parts wherever possible.
 The goal is to provide the community with a set of customizable designs that are inexpensive and easy to assemble, using parts that can be printed in PLA on an inexpensive 3D printer and combined with aluminum tubing and commonly-available parts such as brackets and bearings using hand tools.